Diegovsky/riff/README.md

 Set the `RUST_LOG` env variable to the appropriate level.

-Debug builds (flatpak) are available from the master branch on Github (see the `spot-snaphots` action).
+Debug builds (flatpak) are available from the master branch on Github (see the `riff-snaphots` action).

-Spot caches images and HTTP responses in `~/.cache/spot`.
+Riff caches images and HTTP responses in `~/.cache/riff`.

-Spot uses [isahc](https://github.com/sagebind/isahc), which uses libcurl, therefore you can set the `https_proxy` env variable to help with debugging.
-In debug mode, Spot skips SSL certificate verification.
+Ruff uses [isahc](https://github.com/sagebind/isahc), which uses libcurl, therefore you can set the `https_proxy` env variable to help with debugging.
+In debug mode, Riff skips SSL certificate verification.